Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)

 Click to enlarge

 Speaking of rocket launchers that have gotten a glow-up, the Two-Tailed Fox just grew a third tail.
-This weapon was always quite cool, as it fires two rockets at once.
+This weapon was always quite cool, as it can fire two rockets at once.

 One rocket does Solar damage, the other rocket does Void damage.
-The new catalyst for the weapon adds a third rocket that does Arc damage, making this easily one of the most versatile weapons in the game.
-Rocket launchers are always a solid choice for killing tough enemies, and Two-Tailed Fox is one of the best.
+The catalyst for the weapon adds a third rocket that does Arc damage, making this easily one of the most versatile weapons in the game.
+Rocket launchers are particularly strong this season, and Two-Tailed Fox is one of the best.

 Taipan-4Fr